 About + Bio

-Seas of Mirth have been stamping their own mark on modern music for the last decade or, mixing up styles and genres while also being known for their aquatic twist.
-The band have taken their sound to a new level on their third full-length album Sub Marine Dreams.
+Seas of Mirth have been stamping their own mark on modern music for the last decade, mixing up styles and genres while also being known for their aquatic twist.
+The band’s sound has been taken to a new level on their third full-length album Sub Marine Dreams.
 Recorded at London’s Total Refreshment Centre by producer Capitol K (known for his work with The Comet Is Coming, Flamingods, Alabaster dePlume) this is a deep-ocean inspired odyssey and various sub marine themes lurk within each of the ten linked tracks.
 There is a new release in preparation for 2023 as well, with the same team on board and plenty more excitement in store.

 an enthralling sensory experience, made possible with big luminous sea creature props emerging through the course of the set, and various interactive opportunities for the crowd – this may even include a tug of war!
 Throughout the years, Seas Of Mirth have played at festivals such as Glastonbury, Boomtown, Bearded Theory, Bestival, Nozstock, Isle Of Wight, Solfest and Beat Herder as well as many UK and European tours to much acclaim.